Abhi-Gautam/Sorting-Visualization-App/README.md

 	Different color palate added for the plot styles.
 	Added all the basic sorting algorithms.
 	Added a feature to sort colors.
-	Added a total of 14 sorting algorithms
+	Added a total of 14 sorting algorithms.
+    Now the play speed changes according to the algorithm you have selected.

 	What to do:-
-	Exception Checks!!

-  When both of them is complete we will think about adding path finding algorithms.
+	Figuring out how to add pathfinding algorithms.